About us: what do we do, and how can we help?

 Our aim is to become the best source of advice and support for students and recent graduates who prioritise impact, helping them find satisfying careers that fulfil their potential to contribute to the world.

-By doing this, our ultimate aim is to get the next generation of leaders tackling the world’s biggest and most neglected problems.
+By doing this, our aim is to get the next generation of leaders tackling the world’s biggest and most neglected problems.

+We’d also love to spark a global conversation about how people can best use their careers to help the world, and to inspire more people to take a high-impact path.
 We want the new default to be that everyone with the privilege to have options in their career asks themselves: “Which global problems are most pressing?
 And how can I best use my career to tackle them?”

 You can see much more detail about our progress and our plans for the coming years in our annual reviews.